-- Monitor the polarity indicator lights EVERY TIME you connect to shore power. - If a reversed polarity light turns On when you are connecting to shore power, DO NOT turn on the main breaker switches. - Instead, IMMEDIATELY unplug the shore power cord (ALWAYS from the dockside outlet first) and alert marina management. - 1.
-Review all of the hazard information at the beginning of this section, Shore Power. - 2.
-Turn Off all of the breakers and switches on the AC master panel. - 3.
-Attach the shore power cord to the boat inlet first, and then to the dockside outlet. - 4.
-Turn On the master breaker(s) and individual component breakers as required.
+- Monitor the polarity indicator lights EVERY TIME you connect to shore power. - If a reversed polarity light turns On when you are connecting to shore power, DO NOT turn On the main breaker switch. - Instead, IMMEDIATELY unplug the shore power cord (ALWAYS from the dockside outlet first) and alert marina management. - 1.
+Review all hazard information at the beginning of this section, Shore Power. - 2.
+Turn Off all breakers and switches on the AC master panel. - 3.
+Attach the shore power cord to the boat inlet first, then to the dockside outlet. - 4.
+Turn On the master breaker and individual component breakers as required.